How Do Criminal Defense Attorneys Determine Fees?

-The advantage in charging a flat fee is that you know that you will not be charged additional fees and that the fee will not change regardless of how many hours the attorney expends on the case.
+The advantage in charging a flat fee is that you know that you will not be charged additional fees and that the fee will not change regardless of how many hours the attorney spends on the case.

-What is the payment structure in hourly fee billing?
+What is the Payment Structure in Hourly fee Billing?

 When the trust account fees are near zero or approach a certain amount, the client must pay an additional amount into the account based on a negotiated amount of time to be spent on a case.

-Complex matters such as financial crimes or homicide may require the retention of numerous experts to explain accounting practices or policy or to challenge police procedures such as handling of evidence, blood or breath test results and other evidence.
+Complex matters such as financial crimes or homicide may require the retention of numerous experts to explain accounting practices or policy or to challenge police procedures such as handling of evidence, blood or breath test results, and other evidence.